 São Pedro / Praia Formosa / Figueiral / Prainha

-This is a very useful zone for building more comfortable and practical days.
-In many contexts, the South Beach area can be a better bet than altitude.
+This is a very useful area for building more comfortable and practical days.
+In many contexts, the beachside south can work better than higher ground as the main bet.

 Pico Alto / interior / higher area

-This is the most sensitive reading on the island.
-On Santa Maria, altitude changes the weather behavior a lot, so it should never be the only bet of the day when visibility fails.
+This is the island’s most sensitive reading.
+On Santa Maria, altitude changes the weather pattern a lot, so it should never be the only plan of the day when visibility fails.

 GREENER NORTHEAST